2019 SailGP championship: Round 5: Marseille

+Grand Final: Marseille

 Results

 Points were awarded per race, with 10 points for the winner, 9 points for second place, 8 points for third, and so on.

 Each event hosted multiple races, with the two highest scoring teams after each round facing off one-on-one.
 The winner of that final race won the event.
 The two highest scoring teams at the end of the season competed in Marseille with the winning team awarded the championship.